-Frequently Asked Questions on Active Travel Open Data
+Frequently Asked Questions on the Active Travel Open Data portal (ATOD)

-Active Travel Open Data (ATOD) is the most comprehensive collection of active travel data of its kind in Scotland.
+The Active Travel Open Data portal (ATOD) is the most comprehensive collection of active travel data of its kind in Scotland.

 It hosts clear, free to access, up-to-date data from a wide range of sources including Cycling Scotland, Scottish Government, Local Authorities and other active travel partners.